telerik/blazor-docs/_contentTemplates/common/get-started.md

 To create a project manually, follow these steps:

-1. Open Visual Studio 2019 Preview
+1. Open Visual Studio 2019

 1. Create a New Project